ChillJacob/MinecraftPlugins/TogglePvP/README.md

 ###Upcoming features

 - <strike>I plan on adding a command to view remaining cool down time</strike> done
-- <stike>I'm currently working on a way for players with *togglepvp.admin* to use pvp whenever they want, despite their settings</strike> done
+- <strike>I'm currently working on a way for players with *togglepvp.admin* to use pvp whenever they want, despite their settings</strike> done

 ###Known Issues